🇰🇪 Showing results for Kenya. Browse all countries →

 💡 M-Pesa Workaround for Tinder & Hinge

-Android users can fund their Google Play balance using M-Pesa and then pay for Tinder Gold or Hinge+ through the Play Store.
-This is not officially supported but works for most users.
+Android users can fund their Google Play balance using M-Pesa, then pay for Tinder Gold or Hinge+ through the Play Store.
+It's not officially supported but it works for most users.
 Go to Google Play → Add Payment Method → Redeem Code / M-Pesa.
 This is the most widely used workaround for Tinder payments in Kenya.

 Staying Safe